 Most Eucalyptus produce good quality firewood, though some varieties are more suitable than others.
 I’ve detailed which are best on the specific pages.

-If you have enough land and want to plant a bit more than a mini forest, then grant aid is available for planting Eucalyptus here in Ireland.
+If you have enough land and want to plant a bit more than a mini forest, then grant aid may be available for planting Eucalyptus here in Ireland.

 Some further scientific reading which generally supports my claims: